Am I Covered?

 The Medicare and Medicaid Eligibility Requirements

 The long-term healthcare industry is changing and so are Medicare and Medicaid eligibility requirements.
 Here is an overall summary of Medicare and Medicaid eligibility for Texas Long-Term Care coverage.
-There are exceptions throughout this process, so please consult with one of our highly trained employees to discuss your specific circumstances
+There are exceptions throughout this process, so please consult with one of our business office or admissions staff members to discuss your specific circumstances

 Medicare: What is it?

 Medicare Part A is a federal health insurance program that guarantees access to health insurance for Americans aged 65 and older who have worked and paid into the system.
 Younger people with certain disabilities are also eligible to receive Medicare regardless of income.